 This helped them to make their selection on housing coupled with location, affordability, and other amenities before their arrival.
 I believe that nothing should be done or left for the last minute.

--Madonna Ferguson, Participate Learning teacher from Jamaica and first year local adviser
+-Madonna Ferguson, ambassador teacher from Jamaica and first year local adviser

 2) Be ready and available to guide and support your advisees

 It’s really important just to BE there and show them some guidance.
 Of course, we all have responsibilities and so much to do at school, but being a local adviser means taking some time to be with these new people.
 They need to know that there’s someone out there that cares about them.

 It’s going to be extra work, but if you really want to be a good local adviser, and you want to make them feel good and you want them to really thrive, you try to be there 100%.
 And if you can’t, send a message or call to check on them because it makes a difference.
 That’s the most important part.

 -Rose Lanetti, ambassador teacher from Venezuela and repeat local adviser